-(a) Secondary diabetes mellitus and the use of insulin or oral hypoglycemic drugs oral hypoglycemic drugs.
+(a) Secondary diabetes mellitus and the use of insulin or oral hypoglycemic drugs

+For patients with secondary diabetes mellitus who routinely use insulin or oral hypoglycemic drugs, an additional code from category Z79 should be assigned to identify the long-term (current) use of insulin or oral hypoglycemic drugs.
 If the patient is treated with both oral medications and insulin, only the code for long-term (current) use of insulin should be assigned.
-Code Z79.4 should not be assigned if insulin is given temporarily to bring a type 2 patient's blood sugar under control during an encounter.
+Code Z79.4 should not be assigned if insulin is given temporarily to bring a secondary diabetic patient's blood sugar under control during an encounter.